spyder-ide/spyder-docs/doc/plugins/unittest.rst

 Using Unittest
 ==============

-When Unittest is installed, it will be available under the menu item :menuselection:`View --> Panes --> Unit testing`.
+When Spyder-unittest is installed, it will be available under the menu item :menuselection:`View --> Panes --> Unit testing`.

 .. image:: /images/unittest/unittest-view-panes.png
    :alt: Spyder showing view panes Unittest